krisnova/.net/content/posts/ego-death.md

 Akin to "Curiosity Slowing" of traffic passing a gruesome accident.
 Everyone wants to slow to gawk at the carnage -- nobody wants to stop and lend a hand.

 There is no argument that horrific things are occuring in the world.

-However a mass separation from hope feels new.
+However a mass loss of hope feels... new.

 We have lost our prerogative to enact change.
 We aren't using social media to drive action.
 We are using it to farm a false sense of worth, and to cast stones at anyone who foolishly stumbles into a virtue-trap.
+Petty nuance has replaced bold hope.

 This observation shakes me to my core.